 These sessions are open to all matriculated CSULB students as well as non-matriculated students, and provides opportunities for students and individuals to take CSULB classes.
 No application or admission process is required for registration.
 Enrolling in any of these sessions does not constitute admission to CSULB.
 For more information, contact the CCPE Student Services Center at (562) 985-5561.

 This program promotes a global learning community by offering a full range of programs that foster student success, global perspectives, and intercultural awareness.
 All study abroad programs are led by CSULB faculty.
 Most courses are open to all majors, students from other universities, as well as CSULB faculty, staff and members of the community on a space available basis.
 For more information, contact the Study Abroad Office at (562) 985-8429.

 Continuing Education Units (CEUs) are a permanent record of attendance in professional development (non-credit) programs.
 CEUs can enhance ones resume and provide another opportunity to showcase a commitment to professional development.
 CEUs for specific professions are also available.

-The American Language Institute brings hundreds of international students to campus each year.
+The American Language Institute brings hundreds of international students to the CSULB campus each year.
 It provides English as a Second Language instruction to international students, most of whom are seeking admission to CSULB or other US colleges/universities.
 ALI offerings include long-term and short-term programs with credit and non-credit courses.
-Programs offered through ALI include the Intensive English Program, a non-credit program of up to 25 hours per week that is offered year-round.
-The ALI also offers a semester-long MBA Prep Program, a 6-week Intensive Preparatory Program (PREP), an 8-week Teaching English as a Foreign Language (TEFL) training program and an MBA Preparation Program.
+The Intensive English Program (IEP) is a non-credit program of up to 25 instructional hours per week that is offered year-round.
+The ALI also offers a semester-long MBA Prep Program, a 6-week Intensive Preparatory Program (PREP), an 8-week Teaching English as a Foreign Language (TEFL) training program, and many customized programs.